meltano/meltano/docs/src/docs/transforms.md

 When a transform is added to a project, it is added as a dbt package in `transform/packages.yml`, enabled in `transform/dbt_project.yml`, and loaded for usage the next time dbt runs.

-_**Note:** You do not have to use `transform` plugin packages in order to use DBT.
+_**Note:** You do not have to use `transform` plugin packages in order to use dbt.
 Many teams instead choose to create their own custom transformations._

 For more information on how to build your own dbt models or to customize your project directly, see the [dbt docs](https://docs.getdbt.com/).